 Was your child injured in Las Vegas?
 Call us for help…

-If your minor child was injured in an accident or by a dangerous product or a wrongful act in Las Vegas, we invite you to contact us for a free consultation.
+If your minor child was injured in an accident or by a dangerous product or a wrongful act in Las Vegas, we invite you to contact us for a consultation.
 (If your case is in California or Colorado, please visit our articles on compromise of a minor’s claim in California and compromise of a minor’s claim in Colorado).

 Our experienced Nevada personal injury attorneys can help you aggressively pursue your claim and take your child’s case to trial, if needed.